AngelManuel1995/jenkins/README.md

 n.
 Adding nodes to jenkins:
 	- Management jenkins - management nodes - new node - type the name and select (Permanent Agent).
 	- Some of those job we are going to work with.
-		- NodeJS: Allow us to run node commands - we can configure node in: Management Jenkins - Global tools configuration - and add NodeJS and type de node it can be the version we want to install.
+		- NodeJS: Allow us to run node commands - we can configure node in: Management Jenkins - Global tools configuration - and add NodeJS and type de name. it can be the version we want to install.
+			- To use NodeJs Plugin in a free project we have select the option Provide Node & npm bin/ folder to PATH in environment execution section and select the version we want to use.
+		- CloudBees Docker build and publish plugin: It allows us to so it allows to build and publish images.
+(Configurar correctamente los permisos de usuario jenkins en el grupo de docker para que se pueda conectar con el socket que permite la conexión a la API)
+		-

 ###### Nodos:
 1. A jenkins node is a server we can manager with a jenkins agent.
 Step to set up a jenkins node.